-Leading Startups Through Uncertainty with Stacy Brown-Philpot, CEO of TaskRabbit
+Leading Startups Through Uncertainty: Stacy Brown-Philpot, CEO of TaskRabbit

 TaskRabbit invented the gig-economy in 2008 with a marketplace that matches freelance labor with local demand for everyday tasks.
 Stacy Brown-Philpot became CEO of TaskRabbit In 2016 and led the successful acquisition of TaskRabbit by the IKEA Group.
 During her tenure, TaskRabbit has expanded its presence into 45 markets across the United States, the United Kingdom and Canada with a plan to expand globally.
 In addition to shaping the future of work, TaskRabbit is now a core driver of the e-commerce and services strategy for the world’s largest furniture retailer with the mission of making everyday life easier for everyone.